NOI vs EBITDA: Key Differences, Formulas, and When to Use Each

 Does net operating income mean the same thing as EBITDA?

 Net operating income, or NOI, and EBITDA (earnings before interest, tax, depreciation, and amortization) are similar ways to calculate a business’s profitability.
-However, NOI is used for an income-generating property and EBITDA is used for a business.
+However, NOI is used for an income-generating property and EBITDA is used for a general business.

-Should EBITDA OR NOI be higher?
+Should EBITDA or NOI be higher?

+If you’re wondering which is higher – net operating income or EBITDA – think of it this way.
 If you used EBITDA (earnings before interest, tax, depreciation, and amortization) and NOI (net operating income) to evaluate the same income-producing property, EBITDA would be higher because it does not account for lost income due to vacancies.

 Can you have a negative EBITDA?